AIFDR/riab/docs/usage/plugins/development.rst

 Impact Parameters
 +++++++++++++++++

 Each plugin needs to be used in the correct context.
-Using a flood impact function for earthquakes may yield misleading results at best.
+Using a flood impact function for earthquakes will likely yield misleading results at best!
 As such pugins may have a variety of conditions that need to be met before they can be run.
 Such conditions may include:

 * The type of hazard